SkellyBG/SkellyBG/README.md

 ----------

 Hello this is Skelly o//
-I'm a third year?
+I'm a fourth year?
 UNSW Computer Science student, and still getting my feet wet in a bunch of things.
 If you're reading this, you're cool!

 <!---